SJ429/SQLDB/README.md

-* Then each CSV file was imported into the corresponding SQL table to hold data in the database.
+* Then each CSV file was imported into the corresponding SQL table to hold data in the database, Postgres.

 #### Data Analysis